-2022 \$m 2021 \$m
+2023 \$m 2022 \$m

-Cash at bank and in hand 16.5 32.7
+Cash at bank and in hand 29.9 16.5

-Short-term deposits 78.2 19.5
+Short-term deposits 56.1 78.2

-Total 94.7 52.2
+Total 86.0 94.7

-Cash and cash equivalents comprise of cash at bank and in hand, short-term deposits and other highly liquid investments with a maturity of three months or less at the date of acquisition.
+Cash and cash equivalents comprise cash at bank and in hand, short-term deposits and other highly liquid investments with a maturity of three months or less at the date of acquisition.
 Short-term deposits are presented within Financial Investments on the statement of financial position.